 (ĕ-loo″thĕ-rō″kok′ŭs sen″tĭ-kō′sŭs) SEE: Siberian ginseng.

 (ĕl″ĕ-vā′shŭn) 1.
 A raised area that protrudes above the surrounding area.
 2. The measured distance above a fixed object, e.g., the distance above sea level, or above a fixed anatomic structure.
-3. The rise of a physiological variable above normal, e.g., in ophthalmology, the rise in intraocular pressure above what is healthy or normal; in serology, an increase in the level of an electrolyte or other blood test ...
+3. The rise of a physiological variable above normal, e.g., in ophthalmology, the rise in intraocular pressure above what is healthy or normal; in serology, an increase in the level of ...